hybridgroup/gobot/platforms/firmata/README.md

 ### Upload the Firmata Firmware to the Arduino

-This section assumes you're using an Arduino Uno or another compatible board, and a UNIX operating system (OS X or Linux).
+This section assumes you're using an Arduino Uno or another compatible board.
 If you already have the Firmata sketch installed, you can skip straight to the examples.

 ### OS X